Bareboat Charter in Athens Greece with The Moorings

 Sunday Day 2 Aigina – Perdika – Hydra

 Our plan for the week was to get going early each day so as to explore on the way then make it into the stay over port early to explore further.
 Our first early explore was the village of Perdika – a seemingly innocuous place as you sail in but Kostas had insisted that we stop.
 OMG what a delightful tiny port.
 Sunday morning church was in full swing as we pulled in.
 But our first job was a med mooring into a tight spot.

 The concrete marina piers are about 3 boat lengths apart.
 I nosed the boat up to the windward pier where we dropped anchor and then backed downwind into the spot between two monohulls.
 I instructed my anchor man keep the chain taught and let out slowly so that I am backing against the pull of the chain.
 This keeps the bow into wind while I keep backing downwind to the concrete wall.
 Once the stern was tied to the wall, we tightened further up on the anchor to keep the aft of the boat off the wall.
 We then pulled out the gang plank and went ashore.
-Perdika is a must stop – even for an hour as you can see from the photos.
+Perdika is a must stop – even for an hour.

 Next, we set sail to Hydra Island but first we stopped for out first swim at a gorgeous island called Spathi at the eastern tip of the mainland.
 It’s still May so the water is a little chilly but that didn’t stop us from leaping off the cabin top with our GoPro’s into the clearest water you’ve ever seen.
 One thing about the Med is that the water is so clear.
 Dropping the hook was no problem, we could see it lying on the bottom 20 ft down.

 Here is a clip of the fun we had in the bay.

 Hydra is like every other place – a must stop.
 A wow even.
 A small port packed with fishing boats and charter boats.
 This is a slideshow of the view coming into Hydra.
 Click on the show twice to start it.